-Still more important was this telegraphing in clear text because of the fact that it accustomed the French cryptanalytic experts to the ordinary telegraphic style used by the Germans and
+Still more important was this telegraphing in clear text because of the fact that it accustomed the French cryptanalytic experts to the ordinary telegraphic style used by the Germans and to their ordinary abbreviations, as well as to the nulls which they interpolated in their messages.

-21 Cartier, Le service d'écoute, etc., p.
+&lt;sup>21 Cartier, Le service d'écoute, etc., p.
 456.

-$^{^{92}}$ Carlswärd, Den trädlosa telegrafien under världskriget, p.
+Carlswärd, Den trädlosa telegrafien under världskriget, p.
 73.